 In October 2019, Mundoro entered into an agreement with Vale in which Mundoro granted to Vale an option to earn-in on four of Mundoro's exploration licenses located within the central portion of the Timok Magmatic Complex.
-The parties received government approvals in 2020 and subsequently commenced exploration activity.
+The parties received government approvals in 2020 and 2021 and subsequently commenced exploration activity under the earn-in agreement which is sole-funded by Vale.